Peter Wyche (ambassador): Personal life

 Wyche died at Oxford on 7 October 1643 where he was buried on 7 December 1643, in Christ Church Cathedral in the south aisle, where a monument was erected to his memory.
 His son Tuscarene died in Aleppo, Syria and Peter's widow was granted administration of his estate in November 1656.

 Descendants

-Through his son Sir Peter, he was a great-grandfather of Sir Cyril Wyche, 1st Baronet, also the Envoy Extraordinary and Minister Plenipotentiary to Russia who was created a baronet in 1729.
+Through his son Peter, he was a great-grandfather of Sir Cyril Wyche, 1st Baronet, also the Envoy Extraordinary and Minister Plenipotentiary to Russia who was created a baronet in 1729.

-Through his daughter Jane, Countess of Bath, he was a grandfather of Charles Granville, 2nd Earl of Bath; Lady Jane Granville (wife of Sir William Leveson-Gower, 4th Baronet); Lady Catherine Granville (wife of Craven Peyton, MP for Boroughbridge);Lady Grace Granville, suo jure 1st Countess Granville (wife of George Carteret, 1st Baron Carteret); and John Granville, 1st Baron Granville of Potheridge.
+Through his daughter Jane, Countess of Bath, he was a grandfather of Charles Granville, 2nd Earl of Bath; Lady Jane Granville (wife of Sir William Leveson-Gower, 4th Baronet); Lady Catherine Granville (wife of Craven Peyton, MP for Boroughbridge); Lady Grace Granville, suo jure 1st Countess Granville (wife of George Carteret, 1st Baron Carteret); and John Granville, 1st Baron Granville of Potheridge.